omen-osdev/omen/CONTRIBUTE.md

 4. Make sure you have all the dependencies installed (the sudo command is also a dependency, feel free to edit it):

+Choose the appropiate command for your specific distro from the list down here:

 ```bash
 # Install the following dependencies (only tested for Ubuntu/Debian, adapt to your OS)
 sudo apt install build-essential qemu-system qemu-system-x86 nasm make parted gdisk gdb tmux dosfstools tree